How To Build A DFS Bankroll: 5 Small-Budget Tips

 - Play Softer Contests.
 Underdog's daily drafts run a lower rake and flatter payouts than the flagship contests on the bigger sites, and the field is noticeably more casual.

 - Exploit NFL Flash Drafts.
-Single-quarter drafts, especially in prime-time games, are full of drafters who overlook a simple edge: correlation.
+These live, quarter-by-quarter drafts, especially in prime-time games, are full of entrants who overlook a simple edge: correlation.

 - Let The Stokastic Sims Build Your Lineups.
-Every lineup the Sims build has been run through tens of thousands of simulations and graded out profitable in them, for a fraction of what high-volume play costs.
+The Sims run each build through tens of thousands of simulations and rank them by simulated ROI and cash rate, so you start from the strongest builds for a fraction of what high-volume play costs.

 - Scale Into The Full Sims once your roll grows and you are playing real volume, where the Contest Sims rank your lineups by simulated ROI and cash rate.